laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 # A brief overview of the end result

+## How I supported multiple environments for the same project

 Prior to refactoring, my `terraform` declarations all lived in a single folder.
 Modularizing the `terraform` declarations allowed me to split up my environments into separate folders.
 Full details can be found in [technoblather's github repository](https://github.com/laaksomavrick/devblog).